xyluz/problogger/README.md

 - CakePHP comes with a web interface for running and analysing tests, visit localhost/problogger/test.php (or your domain/test.php)
 - Select the test you want to run from App

+PS: If you are using the same browser to run the test, you should not be logged in, for the tests to successfully run.

 ## Built With